capensisma/Herald/README.md

 #### On Client and Sever

 First define your courier.
+Don't worry to much about this when you getting started.
+Couriers are a lot like classes.
+You can add quite a lot of complex logic to them or keep them very simple and generic.
 In this example the courier will only send messages `onsite` (in app notifications).
 It also provides an optional pre-formatted message.

 ```js
 Herald.addCourier('newPost', {